 Does triple glazing cost more than double glazing?

-Is triple glazing good in summer?
+Is triple glazing worth it?